Answer the following questions to see if your organization is eligible for a community giving grant.

 2. Does your organization serve older adults (age 55+) and caregivers in one or more SCAN Health Plan service areas?

-- SCAN Health Plan (California): Alameda County, Los Angeles County, Napa County, Orange County, Riverside County, San Bernardino County, San Diego County, San Francisco County, San Mateo County, Santa Clara County, Sonoma County, Stanislaus County, Ventura County
+- SCAN Health Plan (California): Alameda County, Fresno County, Los Angeles County, Madera County, Orange County, Riverside County, San Bernardino County, San Diego County, San Francisco County, San Mateo County, Santa Clara County, Stanislaus County, Ventura County

 - SCAN Health Plan (Texas): Harris County, Bexar County